Eschatologue/CM_wiki/docs/class/cleric/index.md

 You have dedicated yourself to one of the following sacred roles of your choice:

-**Protector**{ .inl } Trained for battle, you gain Martial Weapon proficiency and Heavy Armour training.
+**Protector**{.inl} Trained for battle, you gain Martial Weapon proficiency and Heavy Armour training.
 { .idnt }

-**Thaumaturge**{ .inl } You know one extra cantrip from the Cleric spell list (see your Spellcasting feature for information on preparing spells).
+**Thaumaturge**{.inl} You know one extra cantrip from the Cleric spell list (see your Spellcasting feature for information on preparing spells).
 In addition, your mystical connection to the divine gives you a bonus to your Intelligence (Religion) checks.
 The bonus equals your Wisdom modifier (minimum of +1).
 { .idnt }

 ### Level 1: Spellcasting